Skip to main content

 Message submission and processing

 A user submits an external message autonomously.
-This message reaches its destination and it is added to the mempool of the target execution shard.
+Once sequenced, this message reaches the mempool of its target execution shard.

-In some cases, the external message may also cause the receiving contract to send additional internal messages to other smart contracts some of which may be located on other shards.
-As part of the =nil; protocol, execution shards poll other execution shards about outgoing messages.
-After a new internal message is submitted, its destination shard retrieves it and processes it.
+In some cases, transactions may also cause the receiving contract to call other smart contracts some of which may be located on other shards.
+As part of the =nil; protocol, execution shards poll other execution shards about cross-shard transactions.
+Once a cross-shard transaction is submitted, the destination shard retrieves it and processes it, potentially triggering new cross-shard transactions.

 Learn more about cross-shard communication.

-The collator then retrieves the message from the mempool and bundles it together with other message.
-The resulting bundle is executed, and the message is included in the new block produced by the execution shard.
+The collator retrieves transactions (both external and cross-shard) from the mempool and bundles them together for execution.
+The resulting bundle is executed, and the transaction is included in the new block produced by the execution shard.

 Achieving soft finality